 Persona 4 expects even the player to think that all it takes for Naoto to be unmistakable for a boy is to put on a hat.

 This is really only a problem in the English version, though.
 In Japanese, it's quite common for young boys to be voiced by women.
 In addition, Naoto's Japanese VA is Romi Paku - known for her portrayals of young men.

 It was still pretty obvious, even in the Japanese version.

 Rise also manages to convince a horde of curious bystanders that she is an old lady by... putting on an apron and tying her hair up.

 In this instance, it works because they're looking for an idol, and she works in the back of the tofu store, keeping out of sight.
 When the police chase off all the bystanders and the main characters go to talk to her, her disguise lasts for about three seconds.

-Edgar kept pushing Celes away in order to keep her, and Sabin if he's there too, from blowing his cover - he had a good reason to dress up.
+Celes at least picked up on it fairly quickly, but Edgar kept pushing Celes away in order to keep her (and Sabin if he was there too) from blowing his cover - he had a good reason to dress up.